WallStreetMojo

 Management Accounting collects, analyses, and understands the financial, qualitative, and statistical information to help the management make effective decisions about the business.

-Management accounting is much pervasive in scope since the entire business is moved by a single decision made by the top management.
+Management accounting is much more pervasive in scope since the entire business is moved by a single decision made by the top management.
 The strategy is a significant component of it.
-It also focuses on predicting future scenarios so that the business gets ready to face new challenges and to reach new milestones.
+It also focuses on predicting future scenarios to prepare the business to face new challenges and reach new milestones.

-However, management accounting can’t exist without financial accounting, cost accounting, and statistics.
-Management accountants gather data from financial accounting and evaluate the performance of the financial affairs of the company so that they can predict better targets and can improve the performance in the next year.
+However, management accounting can't exist without financial accounting, cost accounting, and statistics.
+Management accountants gather data from financial accounting and evaluate the performance of the company's financial affairs so that they can predict better targets and improve the performance in the next year.

 If you want to learn Cost Accounting professionally, then you may want to look at 14+ video hours of Cost Accounting Course.